How to test the CMU network for faults with a WatchMon

 PLEASE NOTE THIS METHOD IS USED FOR WATCHMON1 AND WATCHMON4 ONLY.

-For WatchMonPlus or WatchMonElite issues please refer to the TestMon documentation
+For WatchMonPlus issues please refer to the TestMon documentation

 Process to locate a cable break in the CellMon daisy chain communication network.
 This will constantly transmit a message to CellMons to turn ON the LEDs.
 The LEDs will only work (ON) up to the break in the network.